splitscale/smochie/README.md

 # Configs
-Enforse standard formatting using this configurations repo
+Enforce standard formatting using this configurations repo
 ---

 ## Usage